Click HERE to watch the video.

 More importantly, when could these skills be more critical than in the modern media age?

-And even more relevant to today’s headlines, when could this possibly matter more than when viciously invaded ?
+And even more relevant to today’s headlines, when could this possibly matter more than when Russia viciously invaded Ukraine?

 As terrible as the devastation is, it should come as no surprise that while Ukraine does not possess the military might, geographic enormity, immense natural resources, disinformation experience or entrenched martial capability of Putin’s Russia, the democratic country is conclusively winning the war of public opinion and emotional support.